GLOBAL MARKETS-European bank rebound not enough to save world stocks from further losses

 By Jamie McGeever

-Japanese stocks led the way, pushed down nearly 2 percent by a surge in Japanese government bond yields and the strength of the yen, and European shares slid to fresh three-week lows.
+Japanese stocks led the way, pushed down nearly 2 percent by the recent surge in Japanese government bond yields and the strength of the yen, overshadowing the slight rebound in European shares from Tuesday's three-week lows.

 But that failed to lift the broader European indexes and U.S. futures pointed to a softer open on Wall Street.